By Phil Parrish on March 13th, 2018

 Lastly, when applying first and third-party audiences to digital audio campaigns, brands and agencies find it difficult to spend their desired budgets compared to more scalable inventory sources like mobile or video channels.

-3. Podcast advertising is crucial to the growth of digital audio, yet it’s hard to measure & offers limited programmatic inventory
+3. Podcast advertising is crucial to the growth of digital audio, yet it’s hard to measure and offers limited programmatic inventory

 According to Podcast Insights, over 40% of the U.S. population has listened to a podcast, and approximately 80% of users listen to most or all of each episode they turn on.
 Podcast streamers are well educated and highly engaged, which makes podcasts a critical factor in the overall growth of digital audio advertising.